maolan/libmaolan/README.md

 make test
 ```

-All drivers are enabled by default, so you might want to disable some of them.
+All drivers are disabled by default, so you might want to enable some of them.
 The syntax is:
 ```
 cmake .. -D<driver>=Off
 ```